PostHog/posthog.com/contents/blog/aarrr-pirate-funnel.md

 ---
-date: 2022-08-02
+date: 2022-08-03
-title: "How to build and use an AARRR funnel (aka pirate metrics)"
+title: "How to build and use an AARRR pirate funnel (aka pirate metrics)"
+description: "The AARRR framework, also known as "pirate metrics" or the AARRR funnel, is a classic framework for understanding customer behavior."
 rootPage: /blog
 sidebar: Blog
 showTitle: true